2donet/2donet.github.io/index.md

 ---
 layout: home
-title: Ideas support
+title: Crowdsourcing
 ---

 Public nonprofit project under development **[details](/2020/06/27/2do.net)**

-# Connect to ideas
+# Connect ideas
-Let's do a place to meet individuals and organizations agreeing on projects and sharing ideas.
+This is a a place to publish nonprofit project
 * **feedback** - view and comment
 * **supplies** - suggest resources (data, tools,?)
 * **cowork** - get things done.

-## Connect to users and organizations
+## Coop with users and orgs
 Describe what's on your mind and share it with the community.
 Start or join projects dedicated to a specified goal.

-### Join
+## Join
 Collaborate with others at a place of your choice.
 * GitHub[click here](https://github.com/2donet) tutorial [here](/tutorial-for-github
 * Facebook Grou